UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 This project is not affiliated with Valve Corporation's Proton.

 This is a hobby project.
-(I come and go as i please)
+(I come & go as i please)

 This project does not accept any donations or payment.
 (If someone claims to be a representative of this project..
 They are not...)